MaHeR-rI/ITXI-TEST/README.md

 -then he redirect to the search page.
--when the user type in the search field the fetching will start -choose one of the artists (by clicking to card) to redirect to his/her albums -then you can select an album (by clicking to card) to redirect to the spotify web and listen -you can logout by clicking on logout button on the navbar
+-when the user type in the search field the fetching will start -choose one of the artists (by clicking to card) to redirect to his/her albums -then you can select an album (by clicking to preview on spotify button) to redirect to the spotify web and listen -you can logout by clicking on logout button on the navbar